alexeyshockov/plain-commands/REAME.md

 # simple-commands

-Create cli applications with many commands easily.
+Create CLI applications with many commands easily.
 This library is a lightweight wrapper around Symfony Console Component, that can be used alone or within Symfony based web application.

+## Alternatives

+* https://github.com/consolidation/annotated-command — similar approach, but from a different angle

-# TODO
+## TODO

 * Support Command::interact() somehow?